Remediate Modernized Texts

 do a final check at the end.

-If the text was peer reviewed and published on one of the sibling sites (ISE, QME,
+If the text was peer-reviewed and published on one of the sibling sites (ISE, QME,

 or DRE), compare your file to the online rendering of the original IML.
 Make sure

-various conversions (which always entails some clean-up of the IML).
+the various conversions (which always entails some clean-up of the IML).

 Keep in mind that the Broadview texts went through an additional phase of copyediting,